usithadev/ChatBot/README.md

 # CHATBOT

 This is a chatbot made with C++.
 Just wrote the algorithm.
 I'll add more data and make it more intelligent later when I have time.
-Contributions are wormly welcome.
+Contributions are warmly welcome.

 How to build: